 Like survivors of sexual and gender-based violence around the world, a major barrier to reporting is how difficult it can be to talk about personal trauma.
 Trauma from gender violence is compounded for survivors in Ukraine by the trauma of displacement and the loss of livelihoods, homes, or loved ones.
-Survivors in Ukraine have difficulty accessing psychological and health care support.85
+Survivors in Ukraine have difficulty accessing psychological and health care support.

 "I think most survivors of CRSV do not want to talk with police officers or prosecutors at first," said Khrystyna Kit of JurFem.
-"They are ready to talk with them when they feel safe and when they have some help from social workers or psychological experts."86
+"They are ready to talk with them when they

-80 J. Lester Feder, "Wear It or We Will Beat You to Death", The New York Times (March 15, 2024).
+J. Lester Feder, "Wear It or We Will Beat You to Death", The New York Times (March 15, 2024).

-81 Interview with Roman Baklazhanov, November 1, 2023 [On file with CUNY].
+Interview with Roman Baklazhanov, November 1, 2023 [On file with CUNY].

-82 Projector NGO, "Documenting War Crimes Against LGBTIQ+ in Kherson" (March 2024).
+Projector NGO, "Documenting War Crimes Against LGBTIQ+ in Kherson" (March 2024).

-83 Ibid, p.
+Ibid, p.
 7.

-84 Communication with Olena Shevchenko, executive director of Insight, August 8, 2024, [On file with CUNY]; LGBT Human Rights Nash Svit Center, "The Battle for Freedom - LGBTQ Situation in Ukraine in 2022" (2023), pp. 32-34; LGBT Human Rights Nash Svit Center, "The situation of LGBTQ people in Ukraine in 2023" (2023), p.
+Communication with Olena Shevchenko, executive director of Insight, August 8, 2024, [On file with CUNY]; LGBT Human Rights Nash Svit Center, "The Battle for Freedom - LGBTQ Situation in Ukraine in 2022" (2023), pp. 32-34; LGBT Human Rights Nash Svit Center, "The situation of LGBTQ people in Ukraine in 2023" (2023), p.
 7; LGBT Human Rights Nash Svit Center "LGBTQ Situation in Ukraine in January-June 2024" (2024), p 7.

-85 Global Survivors Fund, "Ukraine Study on the Status of and Opportunities for Reparations for Survivors of Conflict-Related Sexual Violence" (May 2022), p.
+Global Survivors Fund, "Ukraine Study on the Status of and Opportunities for Reparations for Survivors of Conflict-Related Sexual Violence" (May 2022), p.
 6.